dokan-dev/dokany/dokan/readme.txt

        PDOKAN_FILE_INFO); //  (see PFillFindData definition)

-   // You should implement either FindFires or FindFilesWithPattern int (*FindFilesWithPattern) (
+   // You should implement either FindFiles or FindFilesWithPattern int (*FindFilesWithPattern) (
        LPCWSTR,           // PathName
        LPCWSTR,           // SearchPattern
        PFillFindData,     // call this function with PWIN32_FIND_DATAW PDOKAN_FILE_INFO);

-FindFiles or FindFilesWithPattern is called in order to response to directory listing requests.
-You should implement either FielFiles or FileFilesWithPttern.
-For each directory entry, file system application should call the function FillFindData (passed as a function pointer to FindFiles, FindFilesWithPattern) with the WIN32_FIND_DATAW structure filled with directory information:
+FindFiles or FindFilesWithPattern are called in order to respond to directory listing requests.
+You should implement either FindFiles or FindFilesWithPattern.
+For each directory entry, file system applications should call the function FillFindData (passed as a function pointer to FindFiles, FindFilesWithPattern) with the WIN32_FIND_DATAW structure filled with directory information:
 FillFindData( &win32FindDataw, DokanFileInfo ).
 It is the